Track mileage automatically

 • Purpose of the trip

-It is also necessary that the record be kept up to date.
+The record must also be kept up to date.
 This implies that it must be completed at or near the time of departure.
 Anything that is updated once a week is generally considered sufficient.

 Tips for keeping a mileage log for taxes

-• Instead of using a physical log book, use a logbook app to save time.
+• Instead of using a physical log book, use an app to save time.

-• Always log personal trips too - you need to be able to show the percentage of business trips out of all your trips.
+• Always log personal trips, as you need to be able to calculate the percentage of business trips out of all your driving for the deduction.

-• Keep your logs for at least 3-4 years so that you are able to provide proof in case of an audit.
+• Keep your logs for at least 3-4 years so that you can provide proof in case of an audit.

-Check out our updated IRS mileage guide for additional information on how to keep a mileage log for taxes and find all IRS regulations.
-If you are located in California, you should also check our dedicated article to California mileage reimbursement.
+Check out our updated IRS mileage guide for additional information on how to keep an IRS-compliant mileage log and all the regulations.

 FAQ